jsonmaur/sass-system/README.md

 # Sass Style System

 SSS is a highly customizable style system generator and utility-first CSS framework for quickly building user interfaces.
-Similar to frameworks such as Tailwind or Tachyons, but with zero dependencies other than Sass itself.
+Compare to frameworks such as [Tailwind](https://tailwindcss.com) and [Tachyons](https://tachyons.io), but with zero dependencies other than [dart-sass](https://sass-lang.com/dart-sass).
 Node and NPM are not required.

-## Usage
+## Usaget

 ```sass
 @use "sss" with (